waw3/make/docs/documentation.md

 ### Main {#main}

 This section controls options for the main column.
-It is the center of the screen in which the primary content is contained, but does not include the header or the footer.
+It is the center of each website page in which the primary content is contained, but does not include the header or the footer.

 * **Background Color**: Sets the color for the main column in the site.
-If a background image is set, the color will not be seen.
+If a background image is set, the color will not be visible.
 * **Background Image**: Sets the background image for the main column in the site.
-After adding a background image, additional inputs for controlling CSS properties for background images will be exposed, including *Background Repeat*, *Background Position*, and *Background Size*.
+After adding a background image, additional inputs for controlling CSS properties for background images will be revealed, including _Background Repeat_, _Background Position_, and _Background Size_.
 * **Underline Links in Content**: Checking this option will add underlines to all links within the post content (e.g., adds the `text-decoration: underline;` property and value to post content links).

 ### Layout: Blog (Posts Page) {#layout-blog-posts-page}